Varsha-Chalasani/CalculatorDesign/addition.md

   Given  : Calculator is charged and turned on

-  When : Put in first decimal, put in the poositive sign, put in the second decimal.
+  When : Put in first decimal, put in the positive sign, put in the second decimal.

   Then : The result is displayed.